beaverbuilder/documentation/docs/beaver-builder/dev-2.6.md

 2. Drag the block that you want to use into your layout.

-3. In the Settings panel, choose the reusable block again.

-4. Save your layout in the normal fashion.
+3. Save your layout in the normal fashion.

 ## Google fonts preview